Public Health Reports: History

 The journal was established in July 1878 as the Bulletins of the Public Health under the National Quarantine Act of April 29, 1878, issued by the Supervising Surgeon-General at the time, John Maynard Woodworth.
 This act requested weekly reports of epidemic disease infections to be forwarded to Washington by the American consulates abroad.

 Publication was suspended after 46 issues on May 24, 1879 as a byproduct of the creation of the National Board of Health and its takeover of the Quarantine Act responsibilities.
 During this period, the Board of Health instead published the reports in its National Board of Health Bulletin.
 The responsibility for the Quarantine Act returned to the Surgeon General in 1883, and in 1887 the journal resumed publication as the Weekly Abstract of Sanitary Reports.

 Thus, the first volume of the journal was published in 1878 as the Bulletins of the Public Health, and volumes 2–10 were published from 1887 to 1895 as the Weekly Abstract of Sanitary Reports.
 From 1896 to 1970 (volumes 11–85) it was published as Public Health Reports, and then it went through two brief periods of other names (volume 86 and the first two issues of volume 87 were published as HSMHA Health Reports from 1971 to 1972, while the remainder of volume 87 to the third issue of volume 89 were published as Health Services Reports, from 1972–1974) before returning to the Public Health Reports name with the fourth issue of volume 89 in 1974.
 It continues to be published under the same name.

-In 1952, the journal absorbed three other journals, the CDC Bulletin, the Journal of Venereal Disease Information, and Tuberculosis Control.
+PHR was the primary source of US epidemiological data during the first part of the 20th century and was the precursor to the CDC’s Morbidity and Mortality Weekly Report (MMWR).
+The journal stopped publishing morbidity and mortality statistics in 1950 when these stats were transferred to MMWR.
+In 1952, PHR absorbed three other journals, the CDC Bulletin, the Journal of Venereal Disease Information, and Tuberculosis Control.

-In January, 1918, a case of influenza in Haskell County, Kansas was diagnosed by local doctor Loring Miner.
+In January 1918, a case of influenza in Haskell County, Kansas was diagnosed by local doctor Loring Miner.
 Miner published about the case in the April 1918 Public Health Reports.
 This is believed to be the first documented case of the global influenza pandemic of 1918.
+Following this first publication about the global influenza pandemic of 1918, the journal published extensively about emerging viral epidemics, including about COVID-19.
+From 1878-2021, PHR published 349 articles on emerging viral epidemics covering such diseases as influenza, dengue, Zika, Ebola, and COVID-19.
+Influenza was the most discussed virus in the journal until the emergence of COVID-19.
+The journal issued a call for papers about COVID-19 in March 2020 which resulted in a large increase of submissions and publications on this topic.

+PHR’s other impactful historic content included Josef Goldberger’s research on the etiology of pellagra.